Pre-Medical Laboratory Science

 Finishing Up

-- Complete remaining MLS prerequisites and GEs with a cumulative and math/science 2.5 GPA
+- Complete remaining MLS prerequisites and GEs and maintain with a cumulative and math/science 2.5 GPA

-- Apply for 2+2 Traditional Track to obtain BS in Medical Laboratory Science
+- Apply for admission to the Medical Laboratory Science program.

-- Complete MLS professional courses and Certification Exam
+- Complete MLS professional courses and MLS Comprehensive Exam

 Community